Nevada’s highways lead to some of the most incredible destinations in the entire world.

 Home to ghost towns, expansive deserts, pristine alpine lakes, and remote national parks, Nevada doesn’t slack at all when it comes to fabulous landscapes.
 Because the state is so vast, it makes for the perfect place to road trip through if what you’re after are roads less traveled, solitary experiences, and a whole lot of diversity when it comes to scenery.

-If you’re currently wondering what stops to make in your Nevada road trip, I’ve put together a list of some of the places you absolutely cannot miss out on!
+If you’re currently wondering what stops to make on your Nevada road trip, we’ve compiled a list of some places you absolutely cannot miss out on!

-Starting in Las Vegas and ending in Reno, you can easily complete this itinerary in a week while also taking your time to enjoy each location.
+Starting in Las Vegas and ending in Reno, you can easily complete this itinerary in a week while enjoying each location and undertaking some seriously beautiful scenic drives!

 The Ultimate Nevada Road Trip Itinerary